 Currently, two kings are competing for the GPU throne.
 The RTX 3090 from NVIDIA and the RX 6900XT from AMD.

-These GPUs are very close in terms of raw rasterization performance.
-However, because of the 24GB of VRAM and faster memory bandwidth on the 3090, the RX 6900XT lacks slightly in 4K resolution.
-Once you factor in ray tracing and DLSS, the clear winner this time around is NVIDIA.
+These GPUs are extremely close in terms of raw rasterization performance.
+However, due to the 24GB of VRAM and swifter memory bandwidth on the 3090, the RX 6900XT lacks slightly in 4K resolution.
+Once you factor in ray tracing and DLSS, the definite winner this time around is NVIDIA.

 If you truly want to have the best of the best in your computer, you should opt for the green team.
 However, getting your hands on this beast of a GPU will prove difficult, given the lack of stock and the mining craze.